NashTech-Labs/teamcityinfo/README.md

-# Template to install Python 3.11 on Windows OS
+# Template to get teamcity information in excel

 This template can be used to run a powershell script which creates an excel that will list all information of teamcity pipeline with Projects, Their Latest Builds, VCS used.